 Advanced maternal age

-Usually you receive the NIPT result through email in about 2 weeks.
+Usually you (and your midwife or physician) receive the NIPT result through e-mail in 1 week.

 NIPT is not the test of choice when there is: